scientist-softserv/webstore/README.md

   1. Configure token to pull from the github npm repository
   2. `yarn` to install automatic dependencies
+    - If new dependencies are added to the project, you may need to temporarily delete the line `"@scientist-softserv/webstore-component-library": "VERSION_HERE",` from the `package.json` file in order to run `yarn` and install the new dependencies.
   3. `yarn dev` to boot this app as a server
   - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result
   - Create pages by adding them to the `pages` directory